Child Dies After Being Pulled from Florida Hotel Pool

 In addition, if the pool is open to invitees like those pools at a hotel, the owner may be liable if they fail to provide emergency equipment like life preservers.
 Equipment such as diving boards, drains, and ladders must also be maintained and kept from being in disrepair.
 In some situations, pool owners may be held liable for failing to provide adequate supervision.

 Contact an Experienced Premises Liability Attorney

 If you or your loved one has been injured while swimming at a pool owned by a municipality, business, or other entity, you could be entitled to compensation.
-The knowledgeable attorneys at the Leifer Law Firm in Boca Raton can review your case and determine what type of damages you may be entitled to and the best course of action to take to recover them.
+The knowledgeable attorneys at Leifer & Ramirez in Boca Raton can review your case and determine what type of damages you may be entitled to and the best course of action to take to recover them.
 Contact us today for a consultation at one of their convenient Florida locations.